ranjithchodavarapu/Seminar-Project-Code/README.md

 ### Detailed Code Execution
 * Set up and import the libraries
 * Load Dataset and Prepare Model like ResNet18
-* Define Randomised Smoothing Function - The randomised_smoothing function certifies model robustness by adding noises like **(Laplace, Absolute Normal, Uniform, Bernoulli) distribution**
+* Define Randomised Smoothing Function - The randomised_smoothing function certifies model robustness by adding noises like **(Laplace, Absolute Normal, Uniform, Bernoulli)** distribution.
+* Define PRNG-Based Attack Functions - function simulates adversarial attacks using the generated noise and returns the attack success rate using  **(Negative Kurtosis Attack, Skewness Attack, Positive Kurtosis Attack)**.
+* Evaluate Randomness Quality - nist_test function evaluates randomness quality using the NIST SP800-22 test suite and shapiro_wilk_test function tests for normality in the randomness samples using the Shapiro-Wilk test
+* Certified Robustness Calculation - The certify_robustness function computes the average certified robustness radius for the entire test dataset using randomised smoothing.
+* Evaluate Model Performance - evaluate_model function evaluates the model's performance and robustness using **(Clean Accuracy, Certified Robustness, Attack Success Rates)**.
+* Main Execution - Train the Model, Evaluate Randomness Quality, Evaluate Model with Standard PRNG, and Evaluate Model with Cryptographic PRNG.
+* Return the output - Model Performance Metrics and Randomness Quality Results.